Remy Bonjasky: Outside the ring

 Aside from the sport, Bonjasky has worked as a banker, network administrator, and model.
 One of his latest modeling acts is to be the face for the men's line of Dutch lingerie brand Sapph.
 He has worked for the brand since 2010 along with former swimmer Inge de Bruijn, the face for the women's line of the brand.

 In early 2011 Bonjasky appeared on Season 4 of the Sterren Dansen op het IJs show, the Dutch version of Skating with Celebrities (Dancing on Ice), performing a figure skating routine with his Sapph fellow Inge de Bruijn.
 It has been expected since then that he will become a TV presenter.

 Medal of honor

 Bonjasky has been awarded two medals of honor since 2007.

 Near the end of July 2007 in Amsterdam, he helped Dutch police in the arrest of two British criminals.
 The two men had shot darts at passers-by with a rifle while they were on the move in a van.
 Bonjasky was their last victim, and after having been hit by the dart he pursued the van in a cab and proceeded to call the police who managed to arrest the criminals.
 Following the arrest, Bonjasky received a medal from the Amsterdam Police Department for this courageous and honorable act.

-In 2009 he was awarded the medal of honor by the city of Almere, becoming an honorary citizen of the city, after being chosen by the city's politician Arno Visser, for his accomplishments in the sport.
+In 2009 he was awarded the medal of honor by the city of Almere, becoming an honorary citizen of the city, after being chosen by the city's politician Arno Visser, for his accomplishments in sports.